 Default Match Times

-- Sixes – all teams are scheduled for a single match every week, with default times being Saturday at 9:30 PM Eastern.
+- Sixes – all teams are scheduled for two matches every week, with default times being Tuesday and Thursday at 10:30 PM Eastern.